crashoverride777/swifty-sk-scroll-view/README.md

 # How to use

-- Step1: Add the CustomScrollView.swift file to your project
+- Step 1: Add the CustomScrollView.swift file to your project

 This make a subclass of UIScrollView and sets up the basic properties of it.
 It than has its own touches method which get passed along to the relevant scene.

-- Step2: In your relevant SKScene you want to use it you create a moveable node
+- Step 2: In your relevant SKScene you want to use it you create a moveable node

 ```swift
 var moveableNode = SKNode()